 I happen to love sushi, so if I were to build my own ecommerce store from scratch, I would create a store that sells sushi-making supplies: the knives, the bamboo mats, the rice paddles and spreaders.

 But I can’t just put up a store and hope that the sushi chefs of tomorrow will come.
-To get my store off the ground, I’ll need a smart advertising strategy.
+To get my store off the ground and meet my business goals, I’ll need a smart Google Shopping strategy.

 It's going to be a long read.
 If you don't have time, you can have us analyze your account and tell you 3 big areas that 10X results.
 Request a free SCUBE Audit.

 From the consumer’s point of view, Google Shopping ads provide value.
-When a buyer googles a purchase-related query, they receive ads with product images and pricing—much more useful and enticing than plain old text ads.
+When a buyer types in a purchase-related query, Google serves shopping ads with product images and pricing—much more useful and enticing than plain old text ads.

 My prospective customers will be able to see the high-quality sushi knives I offer and compare prices.

-Typically, Google serves ads at the very top of the search page, meaning that Google Shopping ads are a very valuable piece of online real estate.
+Typically, Google serves ads at the very top of the search page, meaning that Google Ads are a very valuable piece of online real estate.

 But since Google Shopping ads have exploded, online retailers face new challenges.
-The cost per click (CPC) has skyrocketed, while competition is fierce.
-If ecommerce merchants aren’t careful, they can end up burning tons of money on Google Shopping without seeing significant returns.
+The cost per click (CPC) has skyrocketed (especially towards the end of 2024), while competition is fierce.
+If ecommerce merchants aren’t careful, they can end up with a ton of wasted ad spend on Google without seeing significant returns.

 In some industries, the average CPC can exceed $.70, which can make it difficult to see ROI.
 Since many users who click on Google Product Listing Ads aren’t yet ready to purchase, there are additional challenges.
 I may well be serving up ads to someone who is vaguely interested in the sushi making process, but nowhere near ready to start ordering bamboo mats.